Fantasia (1940 film): 1940–1941 roadshows with Fantasound

 RKO balked at the idea of distributing Fantasia, which it described as a "longhair musical", and believed its duration of two hours and five minutes plus intermission was too long for a general release.
 It relaxed its exclusive distribution contract with Disney, who wanted a more prestigious exhibit in the form of a limited-run roadshow attraction.
 A total of thirteen roadshows were held across the United States; each involving two daily screenings with seat reservations booked in advance at higher prices and a fifteen-minute intermission.
-Disney hired film salesman Irving Ludwig to manage the first eleven engagements, who was given specific instructions regarding each aspect of the film's presentation, including the setup of outside theater marquees and curtain and lighting cues.
+Disney hired film salesman Irving Ludwig to manage the first eleven engagements, and he was given specific instructions regarding each aspect of the film's presentation, including the setup of outside theater marquees and curtain and lighting cues.
 Patrons were taken to their seats by staff hired and trained by Disney, and were given a program booklet illustrated by Gyo Fujikawa.

-The first roadshow opened at the Broadway Theatre in New York City on November 13, 1940.
+The first roadshow opened at the Broadway Theatre in New York City on November 13, 1940, the same theater where Steamboat Willie appeared 12 years earlier.
 The Disneys had secured a year's lease with the venue that was fully equipped with Fantasound, which took personnel a week working around the clock to install.
 Proceeds made on the night went to the British War Relief Society following the Battle of Britain.
 Ticket demand was so great that eight telephone operators were employed to handle the extra calls while the adjoining store was rented out to cater the box office bookings.
 Fantasia ran at the Broadway for forty-nine consecutive weeks, the longest run achieved by a film at the time.
 Its run continued for a total of fifty-seven weeks until February 28, 1942.